-If you’re in a coffee and cake mood, also check out the upstairs area of Costa Coffee, which offers blue sky views into the Surrey Hills and North Downs; Caffè Nero and their cappuccinos; and Colairo’s, right next to Caterham train station – even if you’re not going off on your travels, it’s a great spot to catch up with friends over one of their delicious espressos.
+If you’re in a coffee and cake mood, also check out the upstairs area of Costa Coffee, which offers blue sky views into the Surrey Hills Area of Outstanding Natural Beauty and North Downs; or perhaps Caffè Nero and their delicious cappuccinos and chai lattes.

 Spice of life